ExitValue.ai

 What Is Your Commercial Cleaning Business Worth?

-Commercial cleaning businesses with strong contract portfolios sell for 2-5x SDE.
+Commercial cleaning businesses with strong contract portfolios sell for an SDE-multiple range.
 Private equity interest in janitorial services has surged as buyers recognize the recurring revenue model and fragmented market opportunity.

 Recurring Contracts